D080 · QHC1 · WGU

 OA Gap

-Contract manufacturing = hiring a third-party manufacturer overseas to produce your products to your specifications.
-You don't own the factory — you own the design and brand.
-Advantages: lower labor costs, lower material costs, reduced capital investment, access to specialized manufacturing.
-NOT an advantage: PR benefits — contract manufacturing creates PR risk (labor conditions, environmental practices).
-This is the OA trap question on this topic.
+Contract manufacturing means hiring a third-party manufacturer overseas to produce your products to your specifications.
+You don't own the factory — you own the design, the brand, and the relationship.
+The advantages are real: lower labor costs, lower material costs, reduced capital investment, access to specialized manufacturing capabilities.
+What is NOT an advantage — and this is an OA trap — is PR benefits.
+Contract manufacturing often creates PR risks.
+Nike and Apple have both suffered significant reputational damage from labor conditions and environmental practices at their contract manufacturers.
+The exam will offer PR advantages as an option and it's always wrong.

 Mode